aws/amazon-gamelift-plugin-unity/README.md

 1. In Unity, on the top menu bar, select **GameLift**, and then choose **Import Sample Game**.
 2. In the **Import Sample Game** window, choose **Import** to import the game and all of its assets and dependencies.
-3. In Unity, on the menu, select **GameLift**, and then choose **Apply Sample Server Build Settings**.
+3. In Unity, on the menu, select **GameLift**, and then choose **Apply Windows Sample Server Build Settings** or **Apply MacOS Sample Server Build Settings**.
 After the game server settings are configured, Unity will recompile assets.
 4. In Unity, on the menu, select **File**, and then choose **Build Settings...**, confirm Server Build is checked, choose **Build**, and then select a build folder.
 5. Unity will build the sample game server, placing the executable and required assets in the specified build folder.
 6. Close the build window.
-7. In Unity, on the menu, select **GameLift**, and then choose **Apply Sample Client Build Settings**.
+7. In Unity, on the menu, select **GameLift**, and then choose **Apply Windows Sample Client Build Settings** or **Apply MacOS Sample Server Build Settings**.
 After the game client settings are configured, Unity will recompile assets.
 8. In Unity, on the menu, select **Go To Client Settings**.
 This will display an Inspector tab on the right side of the Unity screen.
 In the **GameLift Client Settings** tab, choose **Local Testing Mode**.
 9. Build the game client.
 In Unity, on the menu, select **File**, and then choose **Build Settings...**, confirm **